 - has issues at home and parents are less involved.

 - thinks bad about others.

 - Has a hard time following rules.

-- sees violence in a positive way.
+- sees violence positively.

 - Has friends that are bullies that bully others.

-- It does not necessarily need to be stronger, older or bigger than those being bullied.
+- It does not necessarily need to be stronger, older, or bigger than those being bullied.